Stolen pins become more and more of a problem.

 The reason is simple: Thieves tend to steal the pin by simply redirecting the URL but most of the time they do not change the pin description.
 The stolen pin will then still use your special hashtag.

-If you now click on the hashtag, Pinterest gives you feed of the most recent pins with this hashtag.
-The more specific the hashtag is for you and the less other people use this hashtag the easier it is to use it to identify stolen pins.
+If you now click on the hashtag, Pinterest gives you a feed of the most recent pins with this hashtag.
+The more specific the hashtag is for you and the fewer other people use this hashtag the easier it is to use it to identify stolen pins.
 But it is still worth to look at the hashtag feed once n a while for the hashtags you mainly use.
 You could be surprised how may stolen pins are floating around.